top of page

 Prototyping

 Using fusion 360, I modeled and printed a quick mockup to understand how the form would fit on the band.
-This also served as a jump off point for further iteration.
+This also served as a starting point for further iteration.

 B&W Headlamp 2 copy.jpg